chef/automate/components/docs-chef-io/content/automate/ha_bastion.md

 It provides access to a private network from an external network, such as the internet or outside of a firewall, and involves access from untrusted networks or computers.
 These computers are also equipped with unique networking interfaces to withstand high-bandwidth attacks through the internet.

-Bastion servers are instances that reside within your public subnet and are accessed using SSH.
-The purpose of a bastion host is to restrict access to a private network from an external network.
-Once remote connectivity establishes with the bastion host, it allows you to use SSH to log in to other instances (within private subnets) deeper within your network.

-The bastion hosts provide secure access to Linux instances located in the private and public subnets.

 ## Bastion Host for Chef Automate High Availability (HA)

 The Virtual machine is required for either of the Chef Automate HA deployment types to trigger the deployment, actually a bastion host.
 This section explains the bastion host requirements and configurations for the two deployment modes of the Chef Automate HA.